Friday, December 30, 2022

 This approach is not without its detractors.
 The entrenched tradition of departmental cricket and the existence of numerous teams have their proponents, who argue for inclusivity and opportunities for more players.
 Yet, Imran’s perspective cuts through this debate with a singular focus: excellence over excess.
 His goal is not merely to sustain the game but to elevate it, fostering a culture of fitness, discipline, and professionalism at every level.

-For those who share his belief, this is not just a restructuring of cricket—it is the foundation of a renaissance, a chance to rebuild Pakistan’s sporting legacy as an institution rather than an ad hoc endeavor.
+For those who share his belief, this is not just a restructuring of cricket—it is the foundation of a renaissance, a chance to rebuild Pakistan’s sporting legacy as an institution rather than an ad hoc endeavour.
 Whether this vision can overcome resistance and be fully implemented remains to be seen, but its ambition is unmistakable: to make Pakistan cricket a symbol of both pride and power on the global stage.

 Imran Khan’s leadership was defined by clarity and conviction.
 He exuded confidence and decisiveness, rarely second-guessing his choices or seeking extensive input from selectors.
 Instead, he trusted his own judgment, often crafting the team himself.
 “I was Pakistan’s top scorer for three consecutive seasons,” reflects Inzamam-ul-Haq, “but the selectors dismissed me, claiming I wasn’t a big-match player.
 Imran bhai saw something different.”